wulffern/aic2023/lectures/l04_afe.md

 A filter can be fully described by the transfer function, usually denoted by $H(s) = \frac{\text{output}}{\text{input}}$.

-Most people will today start with a high-level simulation, in for example Matlab, or Python, when designing their system.
+Most people will today start design with a high-level simulation, in for example Matlab, or Python.
-Once they know roughly how the transfer function looks, then they will start to implement the actual analog circuit.
+Once they know roughly the transfer function, they will implement the actual analog circuit.

-For us, the question becomes, given an $H(s)$, how do we make the circuit?
+For us, as analog designers, the question becomes "given an $H(s)$, how do we make an analog circuit?""
 It can be shown that a combination of 1'st and 2'nd order stages can synthesize any order filter.
 To break down $H(s)$ into first and second order stages we could use symbolic tools like Maple, and maybe it's even possible in Python these days.